thedataking/SublimeWritingStyle/README.md

 1. Open the `Preferences > Browse Packages…` menu
 2. Browse up a folder and then into the `Installed Packages/` folder
-3. Download [zip archive][zip] rename it to `SublimeWritingStyle.sublime-package` and copy it into the `Installed Packages/` directory
+3. Download [zip archive](https://github.com/thedataking/SublimeWritingStyle/archive/master.zip), rename it to `SublimeWritingStyle.sublime-package` and copy it into the `Installed Packages/` directory
+4. Copy the same zip archive into the `Packages/` folder, extract it there, rename the folder to `SublimeWritingStyle`, and delete the zip archive
-4. Restart Sublime Text
+5. Restart Sublime Text

 How Can I Configure What gets Highlighted?
 ------------------------------------------